eranha/jwt-authn-poc/README.md

   aud: 'my_service',
   iss: 'self-signed')

-# define pub;ic key priovide that will be injected to the authenticator
+# define public key priovide that will be injected to the authenticator
 public_key_provider = PublicKeyProvider.new(rsa_private.public_key)

 authenticate_jwt = AuthenticateJwt.new